 Exodus 18:17–23

 But Moses’ father-in-law said to him, “The thing you are doing is not right; you will surely wear yourself out, and these people as well.
 For the task is too heavy for you; you cannot do it alone.
 Now listen to me.
 I will give you counsel, and God be with you!
-You represent the people before God: you bring the disputes before God, and enjoin upon them the laws and the teachings, and make known to them the way they are to go and the practices they are to follow.
+You represent the people before God: you bring the disputes before God, and you shall teach them the statutes and the laws, and shall show them the path wherein they shall walk and the action that they must perform.
 You shall also seek out, from among all the people, capable individuals who fear God—trustworthy ones who spurn ill-gotten gain.
 Set these over them as chiefs of thousands, hundreds, fifties, and tens, and let them judge the people at all times.
 Have them bring every major dispute to you, but let them decide every minor dispute themselves.
 Make it easier for yourself by letting them share the burden with you.
 If you do this—and God so commands you—you will be able to bear up; and all these people too will go home unwearied.”

 Babylonian Talmud (hereinafter: Bavli), Bava Metsiyya 30b

 As Rav Yosef taught: “And you shall teach them the statutes and the laws, and shall show them the path wherein they shall walk and the action that they must perform” [Exodus 18:20].
-“And you shall teach them,” that is referring to the structure of their livelihood, “the path,” that is referring to acts of kindness; “they shall walk,” this [refers to] visiting the ill; “wherein,” this [refers to] burial; “and the action,” this [refers to acting] in accordance with the letter of the law; “that they must perform,” this [refers to acting] beyond the letter of the law. […] “That they must perform”; that is referring to acting beyond the letter of the law, as Rabbi Yoḥanan says: Jerusalem was destroyed only [because] they adjudicated there [on the basis of] Torah law.
-[The Gemara asks:] Should they rather have adjudicated [on the basis of arbitrary decisions?
-Rather: They established their rulings on [the basis of] Torah law and did not go beyond the letter of the law.
+“And you shall teach them,” that is referring to the structure of their livelihood, “the path,” that is referring to acts of kindness; “they shall walk,” this [refers to] visiting the ill; “wherein,” this [refers to] burial; “and the action,” this [refers to adhering to] the letter of the law; “that they must perform,” this [refers to acting] ex gratia. […] “That they must perform”; that is referring to acting ex gratia, as Rabbi Yoḥanan says: Jerusalem was destroyed only [because] they adjudicated there [on the basis of] Torah law.
+[The Talmud asks:] Should they rather have adjudicated [on the basis of arbitrary decisions?
+Rather: They established their rulings on [the basis of] Torah law and did not act ex gratia.

 Havruta